 - To administer your studies and record academic achievements (e.g. your course choices, examinations and assessments, and the publication of pass lists and graduation programmes).
 6(1)(b), 6(1)(e).

-- To assist in pastoral and welfare needs and providing information, advice and guidance services (e.g. the counselling service, services to students with disabilities and other support services) the University will sometimes need to process your personal data; which may include the sharing of your personal data, with other departments across the University in order to offer appropriate student support services, safeguard and promote the welfare of students and ensure a student’s safety and security.
+- To assist in pastoral and welfare needs and providing information, advice and guidance services (e.g. the counselling service, services to students with disabilities and other support services) the University will sometimes need to process your personal data; which may include the sharing of your personal data, with other departments across the University and with the relevant exchange partner if your course involves a placement in the UK or a period of study or employment overseas in order to offer appropriate student support services, safeguard and promote the welfare of students and ensure a student’s safety and security.
 Where your consent is not appropriate, such processing will only take place where it is necessary to protect the vital interests of the student or of another where the student is physically or legally incapable of giving consent or where sharing the information is necessary for reasons of substantial public interest, on the basis of UK law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.
 6(1)(a), 6(1)(d), 9(2)(a), 9(2)(c), 9(2)(g)

 - To manage our Study Abroad or Erasmus+ programmes including nomination review, allocation of study places, invitations to apply, registration, teaching and learning, assessment and financial assessments (6)(1)(e)